kubernetes/kubernetes/cluster/addons/dns/kube-dns/README.md

 ```

 Do not use `kubectl edit` to modify kube-dns Deployment object if it is
 controlled by [Addon Manager](../../addon-manager/).
-Otherwise the modifications
+Otherwise, the modifications
 will be clobbered, in addition the replicas count for kube-dns Deployment will
 be reset to 1.
 See [Cluster add-ons README](../../README.md) and
 [#36411](https://github.com/kubernetes/kubernetes/issues/36411) for reference.